Local SEO and Google Business Profile — How to Dominate Local Search Results

 How close your business is to the user's location.

-You cannot change this — you cannot move your business closer to the customer.
+You cannot change this — you cannot move your business closer to the customer, no matter how good the rest of your SEO is.
 But you can:

 - Optimize for neighborhood and street names (not just the city)